The best scientific thinkers have a strong moral,

 At Welch College we believe that Christians in scientific and medical professions have a responsibility not only to understand emerging technologies but also to investigate the moral and ethical implications of scientific advancements.
-In our biology/pre-med program, we honor God’s creation by learning all we can about it.
-While taking all of the standard approaches in the classroom to teach you all we can about biology, we also look at it from a biblical perspective.
+In our biology, pre-med, and nursing programs, we honor God’s creation by learning all we can about it, while utilizing best practices in the classroom to teach you all we can about biology, we also look at it from a biblical perspective.
 Why a biblical approach you may ask?
 To us, the best scientific thinkers also have a strong moral, ethical and faith foundation against which to measure their knowledge.
 In your classes, you will gain an in-depth exposure to the biological, chemical, physical and mathematical sciences.

 Associate of Science Degree: Pre-Nursing

 The 2+2 Nursing Education Collaborative guarantees students who meet the minimum academic requirements of a 22 composite ACT score, a cumulative 3.0 GPA, and graduate from Welch College with an Associate’s in Science Nursing degree (A.S.N.) a seat in the nursing programs at Belmont University, Cumberland University, or Union University.

 - Begin your education at Welch College (2 years), obtain an Associates degree and finish your education at the nursing school of your choice: Belmont University, Cumberland University, or Union University (2 years)

 - Take advantage of the Tennessee Promise and Hope Scholarship

 - Complete clinical training at Sumner Regional and Hendersonville Medical Center

 - Have a seamless path for acceptance and transfer of credit to the schools of nursing at Belmont, Cumberland, and Union

 - Access to state of the art science and nursing labs